-Across Oregon, counties are facing impacts from the 2020 wildfires and following the governor’s framework for a phased reopening.
-It’s important to stay local as guidance around travel may vary by county and evacuation zones.
+Across Oregon, counties are working to follow the governor’s framework for phased reopening while also facing the threat and impact from seasonal wildfires.
+It’s important to stay local as guidance around travel may vary by county and in wildfire-affected areas.

-For the latest updates on areas impacted and evacuation zones, please see the maps and resources below:
+For the latest updates on areas impacted by wildfire and evacuation zones, please review the maps and resources below:

 - Wildfire Status and Maps: Check the location and status of large wildfires burning in Oregon at InciWeb, NW Interagency Coordination Center. or view the state’s real-time planning map below.

-- Oregon Wildfire Resources: find statewide resources and news here.
+- Oregon Wildfire Resources: For information on how to stay safe and find aid, check out the statewide resources and news here.

-- Road Conditions & Closures: Before you leave home, check tripcheck.com and this closures map, updated daily.
+- Road Conditions & Closures: Before you leave home, check tripcheck.com which shows real-time road conditions and closures.
 Please respect road closures as resources are limited.

 - Smoke Conditions: Check Oregon Smoke Blog for wildfire smoke; DEQ’s Air Quality Advisories and Travel Southern Oregon’s Air Quality Dashboard.

-- Tips for preventing human-caused wildfires: Keep Oregon Green.
+- Tips for preventing human-caused wildfires: Find information on how you can prevent human-caused wildfires at Keep Oregon Green.

-Recreation sites from state and national parks, to campgrounds and public boat launches are all reporting record-breaking visitation levels as Oregonians and visitors head outdoors after months of quarantining indoors.
+Recreation sites — from state and national parks to campgrounds and public boat launches — have all reported record-breaking visitation levels as Oregonians and visitors head outdoors after months of quarantining indoors.
 It is important to know what to expect before venturing into Oregon’s outdoors.

 Here are key restrictions to keep in mind: